Monday, January 21, 2013

 The Caddies Thank You Dr. King!

-Today is Martin Luther King Jr. Day which conjures up images of the Civil Rights movement – sit-ins, marches and throngs of protestors, arms joined, chanting, swaying and singing “We Shall Overcome.”
+Today is Martin Luther King Jr. Day which brings up images of the Civil Rights movement – sit-ins, marches and throngs of protestors, arms joined, chanting, swaying and singing “We Shall Overcome.”

-So it is only natural that I should think back and reflect on my own remembrances of that era, a highlight revolving, believe it or not, around my experiences at the caddy shack.
+So it is only natural to think back and reflect on our remembrances of that era, a highlight revolving, believe it or not, around my experiences at the caddy shack.

-Starting when I was 10 years old I caddied at Glen View Club, located appropriately enough in Golf, Illinois.
+When I was 10 years old I began caddying at Glen View Club, located appropriately enough in Golf, Illinois.
 At the turn of the 20th Century, when Glen View was first established, the main form of transportation to the club was via the Chicago, Milwaukee and St. Paul Railroad line.
 There was no established station nearby, so members who wanted to stop for a round on the links would yell out to the conductor “Golf” when they approached the country club.
 Thus and such, the stop, and eventually the village, came to be named.

 Anyway, when I started caddying the established rate was $3.50 for carrying a bag 18 holes, or $1.75 for nine holes. with no tipping allowed.
 That seemed to me a princely sum, though the set fee had been in effect for some time and continued to apply for years thereafter.
 To facilitate the tipping ban, no cash passed hands between golfer and caddie.
-Members signed a ticket at the end of the round, which we would turn in to the caddiemaster, who paid us out of his cash box.
+Golfers signed a ticket at the end of the round, which we would turn in to the caddiemaster, who paid us out of his cash box.
+Members were billed at the end of each month.

 Glen View Club, 18th Hole and Clubhouse

 Being a rowdy reckless rabble of teenagers and adolescents, an inexperienced and unworldly mob, clad in crusty t-shirts, cutoffs and holey sneakers, we caddies did something extraordinarily mature.
 We caucused, set an agenda, established objectives and selected a committee to negotiate for a raise with club management.
-The club manager’s name was Brahms, “Baldy Brahms” to us.
+The club manager’s name was Broms, “Baldy Broms” to us.
 Our committee visited him armed with quotes from key members attesting that we were the best group of caddies around, data concerning consumer price inflation and evidence that our colleagues at other area clubs were better paid.
 We wanted tips or we wanted a raise.
 We had an ironclad case.
 Baldy said he would get back to us.
-Our committee met with Brahms again.
+Our committee met with Broms again.
 Baldy said he needed to do some research.
 A third meeting was scheduled -- and cancelled.
-It went on and on like this.
+It went on and on.
+We were being played.
 We were livid.
 We decided to take matters into our own hands.

 Ed Oldfield Sr.,